livingdocsIO/documentation/content/reference/public-api/get-started.md

 Project admins can create new `AccessToken` by going to `Menu` > `Preferences` > `Project Admin`, from the project landing page.
 On the sidebar, go to `Api Clients` and start the token creation flow with `Add Api Client` on the right.

 In the create token dialog, you can set the name of the token, description (optional), expiration date and permissions.
 You can click `Create` to generate the token with the chosen permissions.
-The token will be generate and you can copy it to your clipboard.
+The token will be generated and you can copy it to your clipboard.

 Embed the `AccessToken` in the header of every HTTP request as shown below.